Macario12/Macario12/README.md

 - 👋 Hi, I’m @Macario12
 - 👀 I am interested in learning new technologies, frameworks.
-- 🌱 I’m currently learning React, Flutter.
+- 🌱 I’m currently learning React, Node JS, AWS.
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 You can reach me via linkedin https://www.linkedin.com/in/macario12/

 <!---
 Macario12/Macario12 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.